Concierge Medicine: A Patient Centered Care Model

 1. A traditional family physician works for its affiliate insurance company or corporate hospital.
 This means that they are inclined to make decisions based on what will put said entities in a financially better position.

-Concierge doctors, on the other hand, work for you without the influence of any third party.
+Concierge doctors, on the other hand, work for you without the influence of any third party regarding the services covered by your direct membership fee.
 They have no vested interests other than your health and well-being alone.

 That way, there is a fundamental level of trust that comes with seeing your concierge doctor knowing that they have your best interests at heart.

-Once they finally get to their local family medical clinic, patients wait for an average of 18 minutes for an appointment that lasts 5-10 minutes tops.
+Once they finally get to their local family medical clinic, patients wait for an average of 18 minutes for an appointment that lasts often only 5-10 minutes tops in many traditional settings.

 If you have follow-up questions or concerns, there is no way to reach your family doctor other than to do the whole process all over again.
 In concierge medicine, complicated, long-playing booking procedures are unheard of.